shimst3r/exercism-talk/exercismpresentation.md

 1. As a Mentor
 1. As a Team

-^ The title of my talk is "exercism.io - One Platform, Three Perspectives".
-First I will give you some background on Exercism, before I then present you my three perspectives on the platform: as a mentee, as a mentor, and as a team.
+^ First I will give you some background on Exercism, then I present you my three perspectives on the platform: As a mentee, as a mentor, and as a member of a remote team.

 ---

 > Exercism is an online coding platform that offers code practice and mentorship.
 -- [Wikipedia](https://en.wikipedia.org/wiki/Exercism)

 ^ Let us kick things off with what Exercism is, exactly.
-Quoting Wikipedia:
+Quoting Wikipedia: :up:

 ---